selivan/kibana-backup-simple/README.md

-Simple backup for Kibana Saved Objects: config, index patterns, dashboards, saved searches, etc.
+Simple backup for Kibana saved objects: config, index patterns, dashboards, saved searches, etc.

 Uses python3 and [python-requests](https://2.python-requests.org/) library, which you have to install on your every host anyway, because it's awesome.